plumier/plumier/website/docs/overview/Overview.md

 Generic controller is just an implementation of Plumier controller with generic class signature.
 Even though generic controller can be fully customized to match your app requirements, in some case its may required to use a controller manually to handle user request.

 The term of Controller in Plumier is the same as in other MVC framework.
 Plumier controller is a plain class end with `Controller` for example `class UsersController`.
 A route automatically generated based on `/controller/action`.
-This behavior can be customized using `@route` decorator see more detail route cheat sheet [here](../refs/Route-Generation-Cheat-Sheet.md)
+This behavior can be customized using `@route` decorator.

 ```typescript
 import { route } from "plumier"